 Just a few minutes’ walk from Am Hof, the Old Viennese Christmas Market at Freyungplatz (Altweiner Christkindlmarkt) is a medium-sized market to visit in the center.
 It specializes in handicrafts and offers activities like glassblowing, wreath making, and puppet shows.

+The 60 stalls here sell jewelry, children’s books, decorations, and other exclusive merchandise.
+We also found lots of local meats and cheeses, chocolates, sausage, and pizza, though there are more drinks than food.
 Surrounded by historic buildings, the market has a cozy setting, but we weren’t quite as enthusiastic about it compared with our stop at Am Hof.
 Still, it’s worth a brief visit if you’re in the area.

-Dates: November 15 to December 23, 2024
+Dates: November 14 to December 23, 2025

 Christmas Market in Spittleberg